Londoners sheltering from the ‘Blitz’ bombings in the ‘Tube’ owe their saving grace to a South African engineer.

 Greathead patented many of his improvements including the use of compressed air and forward propulsion by hydraulic jacks, both of which are now standard features of tunnel construction.
 Without Greathead and his patents, London would simply not have the underground tube system it has, and it was this very system that ironically also provided ideal shelter from German bombing raids on London.

-The mage shows a London Underground Station during the “Blitz”.
-This was one of London’s most popular shelters is that which is to be found in a section of the London underground system which has been converted by tearing up the tracks.
+The images show London Underground Stations during the “Blitz”.
+These were London’s most popular shelters.
 The advertisements remain pasted on the wall.
 Hats and coats are hung on nails which have been driven in between the bricks on the wall.
-People sleep on the platform and on the space which was formerly the track, this part stretching for a quarter of a mile.
+People sleep on the platform and on the space which was formerly the track, some of these billets on the track could stretch for a quarter of a mile.
+At other stations, the stationary trains themselves would provide places to billet.

-The featured image shows London’s Aldwych underground tube station being used as a bomb shelter in December 1940.
-The image illustrates just how basic and uncomfortable the facilities were, but considerably safer than being above ground during the London Blitz.
+Some of the featured images show London’s Aldwych underground tube station being used as a bomb shelter in December 1940.
+The images illustrates just how basic and uncomfortable the facilities were, but considerably safer than being above ground during the London Blitz.

 During the war, Aldwych station was a major air raid shelter which could accommodate up to 1500 people and was equipped with first aid facilities and a canteen.
 The train service to Holborn was suspended on the 22nd September 1940 from when the station was used as a shelter.